ankur27aggarwal/dummy/README.md

 We only included java programs in our dataset thus we can add support for more languages which inturn can help in detecting clones for other languages also.
 </p>
 <p align="justify">
-Initially we have only 56k instances in our dataset which contains source codes from java language only.
-We are thinking to Further extend of our work for source codes from other programming languages also, thus instances will increase gradually and thus we are exploring ways to implement a parallelized version of Locality Sensitive Hashing using random projection.
-This will give us faster results.
+Our dataset contains 56k instances of java source codes.
+We are thinking to Further extending of our work for source codes from other programming languages also, thus instances will increase gradually, so we are exploring ways to implement a parallelized version of Locality Sensitive Hashing using random projection.
+This may give us faster results.
 </p>

 # 5. References